SAP-archive/teched2020-DAT262/README.md

 ## Overview

-This session introduces attendees to the options that SAP Data Intelligence offers to integrate S/4HANA systems with its enterprise-wide, holistic Data Management and Data Orchestration capabilities for SAP and non-SAP environments.
+This session introduces the attendees to the options that SAP Data Intelligence offers to integrate S/4HANA systems with its enterprise-wide, holistic Data Processing and Orchestration capabilities for SAP and non-SAP environments.

 ## Requirements